groundhog2k/helm-charts/charts/mongodb/README.md

 This chart uses the original [MongoDB image from Docker Hub](https://hub.docker.com/_/mongo/) to deploy a stateful MongoDB instance in a Kubernetes cluster.

-It fully supports deployment of arm64v8 and amd64 multi-architecture docker image.
-Just set the `nodeSelector` value to `kubernetes.io/arch: "arm64"` (default is `"amd64"`)
+It fully supports deployment of the multi-architecture docker image.

 ## Prerequisites